 Read Education Week's full list of Leaders To Learn From in the official press release.

-Judy LoBianco is the current president-elect of SHAPE America and the supervisor of health, physical education and nursing services for the more than 6,600 students in the South Orange-Maplewood School District in New Jersey.
-She is responsible for high school scheduling, curriculum development, equipment and program purchases, and staff professional development.
+Judy LoBianco is the president of SHAPE America and the supervisor of health and physical education for the more than 5,900 students in the Livingston School District in Livingston, New Jersey.
+She is responsible for curriculum development, equipment and program purchases as well as staff professional development.

 LoBianco’s colleagues credit her with being instrumental in raising the level of expectations for teaching — by demanding that physical education in schools have dedicated teachers who are held accountable and by creating evaluation methods specifically tailored for physical education and health.